 - 1 Green Apple

 How to prepare the juice:

 Wash all the ingredients thoroughly with clean water.
-Chop them into half inch pieces for easy blending.
+Chop them into half-inch pieces for easy blending.
 You can pluck out pieces of collard greens with your fingers.
-Note that the amount of ingredients you use will depend on how much juice you want to extract.
+Note that the number of ingredients you use will depend on how much juice you want to extract.

 Disclaimer: How to Store Juice for Longer

 The best way to store your juice is in the fridge.
 Pour them into a mason jar or a bottle and air-tight close them.
 Remember that you haven’t used any preservatives, therefore, avoid storing the juice for more than a week.
 Fresh juices are healthier.
 As for the pulp, you can use them as compost for your plants.

 Related Content: How to clean your gut naturally

 Handle Your Juicer with Care

 Immediately after using your juicer, clean it up thoroughly.
 You can use warm water and white vinegar to clean the device.
 Store it in a cool dry place where it has zero access to dust.
 However, even with that effort, make sure to shake up some warm water right before using it.
 Consult a doctor in case you notice symptoms like fever, nausea, fatigue, and headaches.
 Especially if their onset comes after consuming fresh juice.